howtoclient/react-evix/README.md

-## Evix library
+## Evix library - **version 0.6.0 was not yet tested!
-A simpler way to work with stores events and react.Use event constructor as the Store and avoid reducers and renders overhead
+A simpler way to work with stores events and react.

+Use event constructor as the Store and avoid reducers and renders overhead.

+Share and access eventStores easily while keeping full compatibility with Redux and Mobx.

 ## Table of Contents